patlux/patlux/README.md

 <br />

 Passionate software developer since the age of 16.
-Experienced frontend engineer with deep knowledge in JavaScript/TypeScript, React (Native) and Rust.
+Experienced frontend engineer with deep knowledge in JavaScript/TypeScript, React (Native) and Go.

 ## links